 Calphalon Temp IQ espresso machine has a thermoblock heating technology, which heats the water quickly and consistently.

 Thermoblocks are considered more energy efficient than boilers, as they only heat the water when in use.
-Also, the Calphalon Temp IQ espresso machine is fast, and the pre-heating takes 30 seconds.
+Also, the Calphalon Temp IQ espresso machine is fast, and the start-up time is around one minute.

 PID Temperature Control

 PID temperature control goes hand-in-hand with thermoblock technology.
 Together, they provide the optimum temperature.

 PID stands for a proportional–integral–derivative controller, and it’s used to regulate temperature and pressure in an espresso machine.
 The water that reaches the tamped ground coffee is the exact temperature needed for optimum oil extraction.

 This feature is usually found in higher-end espresso machines, as it guarantees even heat during espresso extraction.
 I was pleasantly surprised to find the Calphalon Temp IQ also has it.